bnb-chain/BEPs/README.md

 # BEPs

-BEP stands for Binance Chain Evolution Proposal.
-Each BEP will be a proposal document providing information to the Binance Chain/DEX community.
+BEP stands for BNB Evolution Proposal.
+Each BEP will be a proposal document providing information to the BNB Chain ecosystem and community.

 Here are the list of subjects of BEPs: